-The officers of the corporation are elected along with the other Directors at the Annual Meeting and in such a way as to permit the President to serve as Vice President (i.e. President-elect) for two years, President for two years, and Past President for two years.
+The officers of the corporation are elected along with the other Directors at the Annual Meeting and in such a way as to permit the President to serve as Vice President (i.e. President-elect) for one year, President for one year, and Past President for one year.

-Other members of the Board of Directors including the secretary and treasurer shall hold office for a three year term.
+The Secretary and Treasurer should be elected for two years.
+Other members of the Board of Directors shall hold office for a three year term.
 Retiring members shall not be eligible for re-election during the year in which they retire.